 - Summit Cow (1560 m) (1 km hike return 100m elevation gain)

-- Ride to bottom of Murray at Km 33
+- Ride to bottom of Slide Mtn at Km 43

 In the beginning, it took two old guys 11 hours, at a moderate pace, taking pictures and eating food to measure the course.
 Most Participants subsequently beat this time, despite a raging storm!
-In 2008 ALL participants finished in great weather in under 10 hours.
 We encourage you to take 10 hours!
 That way, you can get some pics, enjoy a lunch in the mountains and appreciate your surroundings.
 There are cut-off times at three locations to help you understand your progress.
 If you don't make the cutoff time to each of these locations, you don't proceed for safety reasons.

 - 7 SUMMITS CHALLENGE POSTER (.pdf 3.6 mB)